-The governing board will approve the RSE policy, and hold the headteacher to account for its implementation.
+The governing board will approve the RSE policy, and hold the Principal to account for its implementation.

-7.2 The headteacher
+7.2 The Principal

-The headteacher is responsible for ensuring that RSE is taught consistently across the school, and for managing requests to withdraw pupils from non-statutory or non-scientific components of RSE (see section 8).
+The Principal is responsible for ensuring that RSE is taught consistently across the school, and for managing requests to withdraw pupils from non-statutory or non-scientific components of RSE (see section 8).